-- (3) Securing VBM ballots to prevent any tampering with them before they are counted on election day. - (e) A VBM voter observer shall not interfere with the orderly processing of VBM ballot return envelopes or processing and counting of VBM ballots, including touching or handling of the ballots. - 15105.
-Prior to processing and opening the identification envelopes of VBM voters, the elections official shall make available a list of VBM voters for public inspection, from which challenges may be presented.
-Challenges may be made for the same reasons as those made against a voter voting at a polling place.
-In addition, a challenge may be entered on the grounds that the ballot was not received within the time provided by this code or that a person is imprisoned for a conviction of a felony.
-All challenges shall be made prior to the opening of the identification envelope of the challenged VBM voter. - 15106.
+(3) Securing VBM ballots to prevent any tampering with them before they are counted on election day.

+(e) A VBM voter observer shall not interfere with the orderly processing of VBM ballot return envelopes or processing and counting of VBM ballots, including touching or handling of the ballots.

+15105.
+Challenges to a vote by mail voter may be made for the same reasons as those made against a voter voting at a polling place.
+In addition, a challenge may be entered on the grounds that the ballot was not received within the time provided by this code or that a person is currently serving a state or federal prison term for the conviction of a felony.
+All challenges shall be made prior to the opening of the identification envelope of the challenged vote by mail voter.

+- 15106.
 Except as otherwise provided, the processing of VBM ballot return envelopes, the processing and counting of VBM ballots, and the disposition of challenges of VBM ballots shall be according to the laws now in force pertaining to the election for which they are cast.
 Because the voter is not present, the challenger shall have the burden of establishing extraordinary proof of the validity of the challenge at the time the challenge is made. - 15109.
 Except as otherwise provided in this chapter, the counting and canvassing of VBM ballots shall be conducted in the same manner and under the same regulations as used for ballots cast in a precinct polling place. - 15110.
 Reports to the Secretary of State of the findings of the canvass of VBM ballots shall be made by the elections official pursuant to Chapter 3 (commencing with Section 15150) and Chapter 4 (commencing with Section 15300). - 15111.
 The elections official shall keep an accurate list of all voters who have received and voted a VBM ballot at each election and compare this list with the roster of voters as provided in Section 15278.
 That list shall include the election precinct of the voter. - 15112.
-When elections are consolidated pursuant to Division 10 (commencing with Section 10000), and only one form of ballot is used at the consolidated election, the ballots cast by VBM voters shall be counted only in connection with elections to which VBM voter privileges have been extended by law.
+When elections are consolidated pursuant to Division 10 (commencing with Section 10000), and only one form of ballot is used at the consolidated election, the ballots cast by VBM voters shall be counted only in connection with elections to which VBM voter privileges have been extended bylaw.